ERAS Photo / Medical Residency Application Photo / ResidencyCAS Headshot

 If distortion occurs in preview, adjust the crop to match the 3:4 aspect ratio (portrait).
 For ResidencyCAS, retake or re-export the image if the automatic resize produces blur or stretching.

-The ERAS photo must be a professional headshot sized 2.5 × 3.5 inches with a resolution of 150 dpi.
-The file must be uploaded as a JPEG or PNG and cannot exceed 150 KB.
-The image should show your head and shoulders with a neutral background and professional attire.
+The ERAS photo requirements defined by the AAMC include a professional headshot measuring 2.5 × 3.5 inches at 150 dpi resolution.
+The file must be submitted as a JPEG or PNG and must not exceed 150 KB.
+The image should display your head and shoulders with a neutral background and professional attire.

-The required ERAS photo size is 2.5 by 3.5 inches at 150 dpi resolution.
-This portrait orientation ensures the image displays correctly in the ERAS application dashboard used by residency programs.
+The required ERAS photo size is 2.5 by 3.5 inches at 150 dpi.
+This portrait format ensures proper display within the ERAS application system used by residency programs during file review.

-The ERAS photo dimensions are 2.5 inches wide by 3.5 inches tall.
-When exported digitally, the image should maintain a 3:4 portrait aspect ratio to prevent distortion or automatic cropping.
+The ERAS photo dimensions are 2.5 inches wide by 3.5 inches tall, maintaining a 3:4 portrait aspect ratio.
+This prevents distortion, stretching, or automatic cropping during upload.

-Yes.
-Applicants can upload a new photo and assign it to programs in MyERAS.
-However, if a residency program has already downloaded your application, they may still see the original version that was attached at the time of download.
+Applicants can upload a new ERAS photo and assign it to programs through MyERAS.
+However, if a residency program has already downloaded your application, they may still see the previously assigned version.

 A professional ERAS photo should resemble a formal business headshot.
-Applicants should wear professional attire, use a neutral background, maintain even lighting, and present a natural, confident expression.
+Applicants should wear professional attire, use a neutral background, ensure even lighting, and maintain a natural and confident expression.
 The image should clearly show the head and shoulders without distractions.

 The ERAS or ResidencyCAS photo might seem like a minor upload, but it reflects your professionalism.
 Following AAMC and ECFMG photo guidelines ensures technical compliance, while attention to attire, lighting, and presentation enhances how programs perceive your application.
 A well-executed photo supports your overall narrative of competence and readiness for residency training.